nfredrik/mickarucken/README.md

     sys.exit(main())

 ```
 The rest of the source code is provided in in this repo.
 Please check these of  setup of Wifi and LoRa and code.
 The code as been copied from [github.com/iot-lnu/pico-w](https://github.com/iot-lnu/pico-w). many thanks!

 # Finalizing the design
 Show the final results of your project.
 Give your final thoughts on how you think the project went.
+What could
-What could have been done in an other way, or even better?
+have been done in an other way, or even better?
 Pictures are nice!

-Show final results of the project
-Pictures
-*Video presentation
-Last changed by
-T

  ![Tux, the Linux mascot](./images/bild_pa_allt.jpeg)

  ![Tux, the Linux mascot](./images/skiss.jpeg)

 # Transmitting the data / connectivity